scoringengine/scoringengine/docs/source/installation/base.rst

 Base Setup
 ----------

-Currently, the only OS we have documentation on is Ubuntu 16.04.
+.. note:: Currently, the only OS we have documentation on is Ubuntu 16.04.

 Install dependencies via apt-get
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^